 The Equality Act 2010:

-It is important to be aware of your rights under the Equality Act 2010.
-This law says that employers are not allowed to discriminate against disabled people.
-The law also says that employers must make ‘reasonable adjustments’ so you are not at a disadvantage.
+It is important to know your rights under the Equality Act 2010.
+This law says that employers are not allowed to discriminate against you.
+The law also says that employers must make ‘reasonable adjustments’ for you.
 For example, you need a BSL interpreter for an interview.
 You can ask the employer to delay the interview so you can apply for Access to Work to pay for and book an interpreter.
 You can also ask your employer to make adjustments in the workplace.

 Finding Deaf-friendly employers: